2emk7/Re-q-bedwars-stats-overlay/README.txt

-go to command prompt and paste this command: npm install prompt-sync puppeteer
+go to command prompt and write and run this command: npm install prompt-sync puppeteer